 Noam Shapiro is a New York-based director and dramaturg of new plays.
-His interests lie in theater that explores how we respond during moments of crisis or change.
+He creates theater that explores how we respond during moments of crisis or change.

-Noam's directing has appeared in features about political theater in The New York Times, The Atlantic, TDF Stages, and The Times of Israel, and his productions of Cabaret and The Crucible were selected for Playbill.com’s list of “Innovative College Productions” from '14-'15.
+Noam's directing has appeared in features about political theater in The New York Times, The Atlantic, TDF Stages, The Times of Israel, and The Johns Hopkins Hub, and his productions of Cabaret and The Crucible were selected for Playbill.com’s list of “Innovative College Productions” from 2014-2015.

 Noam holds a B.A. from Yale University in Theater Studies and History, where he studied with Donald Margulies, Deb Margolin, Marc Robinson, Paul Walsh, Dan Egan, Toni Dorfman, and Hamilton historian Joanne Freeman.